Project

 CURRENT_TIMESTAMP() AS _loaded_at

-INNER JOIN campaigns camp ON c.campaign_id = camp.campaign_id
+INNER JOIN campaigns camp ON l.campaign_id = camp.campaign_id

-LEFT JOIN lead_touchpoints lt ON c.lead_id = lt.lead_id
+LEFT JOIN lead_touchpoints lt ON l.opportunity_id = lt.opportunity_id

-LEFT JOIN attributed_revenue ar ON c.call_id = ar.call_id AND c.campaign_id = ar.campaign_id
+LEFT JOIN attributed_revenue ar ON l.lead_id = ar.lead_id AND l.campaign_id = ar.campaign_id

 {% if is_incremental() %}